 - Be tax-exempt as described in section 501(c) (3) of the Internal Revenue Code.

 United Way of Racine County does not fund:

 - Organizations that discriminate on the basis of race, age, color, religion, gender, sexual orientation, gender identity, ethnicity or national origin

 - Political causes, candidates, organizations or campaign

-In addition to funding nearly 40 area nonprofits, United Way of Racine County funds several of its own initiatives in health, education, financial stability, and basic needs.
+In addition to funding nearly 40 area nonprofits, United Way of Racine County funds several of its own initiatives in health, education, financial stability, and essential services.